Jamali Maddix: Personal life

+Maddix was born in Ilford, East London and later attended the University of Salford.
 His father is Jamaican and his maternal grandfather is Greek, although for many years he had believed him to be Italian.
 In an episode of Big Zuu's Big Eats, recorded 12 December 2019, he said "My dad is Jamaican, my mum didn't know her pops and she always told me he was Italian, for some reason.
 I don't know, she said he's Italian, that's all she'll say, 'Ah, he's Italian.'
 And I remember, I was talking to mum one day and she goes, 'Ah no, he was Greek.'
 So, now I'm a quarter Greek, but I never knew I was a quarter Greek until now".
+His uncle is former footballer Danny Maddix.

+Maddix is dyslexic and dyspraxic.
 Jamali has stated on numerous occasions during his stand-up performances and TV appearances that he considers himself to be a Buddhist.

-As of 2016, he still lived in Ilford with his mother.
-His uncle is former footballer Danny Maddix.
+As of 2016, he still lived in Ilford with his mother, and in 2024 was living in East London.
+Maddix paid to become an ordained minister online as a joke when he was younger.
+Maddix has mentioned in interviews that if he weren't a comedian, he would likely be unemployed.